getify/Functional-Light-JS/ch4.md

 That may seem like a strange choice, but there are some reasons for it.
 Most typical FP libraries define their `compose(..)` to work right-to-left in terms of ordering, so we're sticking with that convention.

 But why?
-I think the easiest explanation (but perhaps not the most historically accurate) is that we're listing them to match the order they are written if done manually, or rather the order we encounter them when reading from left-to-right.
+I think the easiest explanation (but perhaps not the most historically accurate) is that we're listing them to match the order they are written in code manually, or rather the order we encounter them when reading from left-to-right.

 `unique(words(str))` lists the functions in the left-to-right order `unique, words`, so we make our `compose2(..)` utility accept them in that order, too.
+The execution order is right-to-left, but the code order is left-to-right.
+Pay close attention to keep those distinct in your mind.

 Now, the more efficient definition of the candy making machine is:

 ```js
 var uniqueWords = compose2( unique, words );